 While eye allergies don't debilitate your vision, they can unquestionably be an irritation.
 Problems that by and large influence both eyes and show up not long after introduction to the hostile allergen.
 The typical side effects include:

-In any case, these side effects could likewise indicate an eye infection or an alternate visual condition.
+In any case, these side effects could likewise indicate an eye infection, dry eye syndrome, or another ocular condition which deserves medical attention.
 That is the reason an exhaustive eye exam and appropriate diagnosis is so essential!
 It would be ideal if you contact our Sherwood Park and Edmonton optometrists for an appointment.

 Treatment for Eye Allergies

-- Wear shades to block dust from direct contact with your eyes
+- Wear eyeglasses or sunglasses to block dust from direct contact with your eyes.

 Contact Lenses Can Complicate Eye Allergies

-Many individuals have no issue or uneasiness from wearing contacts until allergy season comes around.
-Airborne allergens may attach themselves to your lenses, which causes aggravation.
-Some of our patients find that they have to diminish the time they wear contacts amid allergy season.
-A different option for managing eye allergies while wearing contact lenses is to wear daily disposables, which are disposed of before there's time for allergens to develop on the lenses.
+While many contact lens wearers aren't bothered by eye allergies, some of our patients find that they have to diminish the time they wear contacts during allergy season.
+As mentioned above, another option for managing eye allergies while wearing contact lenses is to wear daily disposables, which get thrown out before there's time for allergens to build up on the lenses.

 Over-the-counter eye drops might help.
 Note: not all eye drops can be utilized with all types of contact lenses, so please check with our optometrist in near you before using any new ones.
 Our eye doctor can prescribe stronger eye drops if the OTC drops aren't working.